 Some features are different or unavailable when you use Horizon Client in thin client mode.

 The Horizon Client window resolution is set to Auto-fit by default.
-The auto-fit resolution is the same as your thin client's HDMI output.
-For example, if your thin client supports HDMI 4K output, the auto-fit resolution is 4K.
-If your thin client supports HDMI 1080p output, the auto-fit resolution is 1920x1080.
+The auto-fit resolution is the same as the thin client's HDMI output.
+For example, if the thin client supports HDMI 4K output, the auto-fit resolution is 4K.
+If the thin client supports HDMI 1080p output, the auto-fit resolution is 1920x1080.
 You can downscale the resolution by modifying the Horizon Client Resolution setting.

 The Horizon Client Presentation Mode and Stay Awake display settings are not available.